Ahmad Abubakar Gumi: Military career

 He served in the Nigerian Army Medical Corp (NAMC) as a medical officer and he retired as a captain.

 Bandits advocacy

-As a result of insecurities all over Nigeria, Ahmad Gumi strive to negotiate with kidnappers to lower their arms for a safer Nigeria.
-He used to enter the jungle and forest reaching out to their various Bandits camps and hideout, dragging their attentions to submit to the will of Allah and not to keep on kidnapping or killing people for wealthy ransom, as Allah will grant them forgiveness if they repent.
+As a result of insecurities all over Nigeria, Ahmad Gumi strives to negotiate with kidnappers to lower their arms for a safer Nigeria.
+He used to enter the bushes and forests reaching out to their various bandit camps and hideout, dragging their attentions to submit to the will of Allah and not to keep on kidnapping or killing people for wealthy ransom, as Allah will grant them forgiveness if they repent.

 Kidnapping children from school is a lesser evil because in the end, you can negotiate and now bandits are very careful about human lives.
 Before, the mission of bandits was to go into a town, ransack it and kill people."